gptrapletti/bank-marketing-classification/README.md

 - y: has the client subscribed a term deposit? (binary: "yes", "no").

-## Aim

-The aim of this project is to fit the the best predictive model for the bank marketers, that is a model to be used in the real world scenario to make the marketing campaign the most successful possible, in terms of both bank deposit subscribtions and effort.

 ## Todo

-- Random forest feature importance --> randomized search  + cross-validation
+- [x] Add random forest feature importance.
-- ROC
-- K-fold.
+- [x] Add AUROC metric.
+- [ ] Implement cross-validation with hyperparameter search by randomized search.
-- XGBoost (with sklearn and also its dedicated library)
+- [ ] Fit a XGBoost model (by sklearn and also its dedicated library).
-- try without NA imputation
+- [ ] Check performances without NA imputation.
-- try add more binned and new features
+- [ ] Check if by adding more binned and new features the performance increases.